-The expected loss rates are based on the payment profiles of sales over a period of 60 months before 30 June 2021 and the corresponding historical credit losses experienced within this period.
-The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors including COVID-19 that affect the ability of the customers to settle the receivables.
+The expected loss rates are based on the payment profiles of sales over a period of 60 months before 30 June 2022 and the corresponding historical credit losses experienced within this period.
+The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors including COVID-19 and sanctions against Russia that affect the ability of the customers to settle the receivables.

-On that basis the loss allowance as at 30 June 2021 was determined as follows:
+On that basis the loss allowance as at 30 June 2022 was determined as follows: